kirschbaum-development/nova-inline-select/readme.md

     ->inlineOnDetails(),
 ```

-Now the above inline select field will show up on both the index a detail views.
+Now the above inline select field will show up on both the index and detail views.
 When making a change to the select field, a button will display next to the field allowing you to commit the change.
 If you would prefer the field to auto-submit the change, just add `disableTwoStepOnIndex()` or `disableTwoStepOnDetail()`.

 ```php
 InlineSelect::make('Status')->options($options)